 Cell phones and text messaging:

 Don't.
 Not in class.
 I get to answer the phone if it rings.
 I get to make

 random phone calls to random international countries if it rings a second time.

-For turnitin.com, RE 460 The Church in the Modern World, your class ID
+For turnitin.com, RE 460 The Church in the Modern World, Fall 2017, your class

 Chapel: I try to attend Wartburg chapel services on MWF at 10:15.
 This means that I am generally NOT available for conversation or consultation during the chapel time.
 Your success is this course naturally has nothing to do with whether or not you attend chapel.
 Nevertheless, you are most welcome to attend chapel services.
 Indeed, since our chapel services purport to have something to do with the "church in the modern world" it may behoove you to attend--if for no other reason--to consider our corporate gatherings in light of the critical theological categories taken up in this course.

 |1||Jan 7||Intro to class, syllabus,||What is the question?|